rtfeldman/elm-css/Tutorial.md

 As with `(.)
 MenuItem`, when you use `(#) Welcome`, `elm-css` calls `toString` on the union type `Welcome` before prepending `"homepage"` from the `namespace` and `"#"` from the `#` operator to arrive at `#homepageMenuItem`.

-Note that `rgb` is a normal Elm function, so we call it as `(rgb 0 0 128)` in order to get the output of `rgb(0, 0, 128)`.
+Note that `rgb` is a normal Elm function, so you call it as `(rgb 10 11 12)` in order to get the output of `rgb(10, 11, 12)`.

 Let’s add another style.
-This one will decree that all the links across the land shalt henceforth be underlined only on hover.
+This one declares that links have underlines only on hover.

 ```elm
 type CssClasses = MenuItem | Thumbnail | Sidebar